j1sk1ss/NIFAT32/README.md

 }
 ```

-However, according to the test data, the bit-flip occurred in the most critical area — the File Allocation Table (FAT).
-As a result, this particular test case does not provide much insight, since the outcome is expected and obvious: the `FAT32` file system was **not designed** to withstand upset events. </br>
+However, according to the test data, the bit-flip occurred in the most critical area — the File Allocation Table (FAT) and its copies (or directly in the root `directory_entry_t`).
+As a result, this particular test case does not provide much insight, since the outcome is both expected and obvious: the `FAT32` file system was **not designed** to withstand upset events. </br>
-The original implementation can handle certain types of corruption, such as partial damage to the boot sector or FAT itself (as long as cell values remain untouched).
-However, it fails to operate reliably when `SEU` occurs within clusters — for example, altering a file name directly. </br>
+The original implementation can handle certain types of corruption, such as partial damage to the boot sector or the FAT itself (as long as the actual cell values remain untouched).
+However, it fails to operate reliably when an `SEU` occurs within clusters — for example, altering a file name directly or breaking the cluster chain in the main FAT.
+According to the specification, `FAT32` reads data only from the main FAT and synchronizes it with its copies **only during write operations**. </br>
 Despite this, `FAT32` remains a solid and proven solution for simple file storage in embedded systems.
 This is why introducing **modifications** to improve noise immunity and fault tolerance makes sense.
 Moreover, since our primary target is embedded systems, the source code can be **restructured and simplified** to reduce its overall footprint, making it easier to port across various microcontrollers.

 ## File Allocation Table